 - Providing a hub and an incubator for promoting and multiplying the most successful solutions to urgent global problems through the development of information and education activities including web-based learning materials, meetings, networking and internship and research scholarship programmes.

-Laureates will share their ‘winning ideas’ with university staff and students by giving lectures on particular issues; some forty lectures have taken place since the founding of the College.
+Laureates share their ‘winning ideas’ with researchers, students and an interested public by giving lectures on particular issues.

-Fellowships and research grants are given to outstanding students and researchers to further work on issues Laureates are working on; some ten fellowships have been awarded.
+Fellowships and research grants are given to outstanding students and researchers to further work on issues Laureates are working on; around ten PhD fellowships have been awarded so far.

-Between two and five interns are supported and mentored by the Laureates on specific issues; over a dozen internships have taken place.
+Interns are supported and mentored by the Laureates on specific issues; over a dozen internships have taken place so far.